 - Opportunity funds also pool investors’ assets, but with the specific purpose of making investments in qualified Opportunity Zones.
 These are low-income, up-and-coming communities which would benefit from private investments and economic development.

-- Real estate investment trusts are companies that invest in commercial properties.
+- REITs are companies that invest in commercial properties.
 Private investors can purchase shares of the company and earn income on capital gains in the form of dividends.

-- Online real estate investment platforms can make real estate investment accessible to beginning investors, often carrying no net worth or accreditation restrictions.
+- Online REIT platforms can make real estate investing accessible to beginning investors, often carrying no net worth or accreditation restrictions.
 They may allow you to invest in specific properties or in pre-built, diversified portfolios of real estate.

 We’re going to break down these different investment options in even more detail below.
 But first, let’s start a little bit closer to home — literally.